saulgreenberg/TimelapseDeprecatedPre2.3/README.md

 * they have their own needs and ways for performing analytics on that data.
 Timelapse 2 helps in the 2nd step, where users then export the data so that it can be analyzed in another package of their choosing (e.g., R, spreadsheets, etc.)

+We are now working with Microsoft's AI for Earth, where one of their team perform image recognition of wildlife images submitted to Timelapse imports a recognition file they produce, and displays detected items within bounding boxes.
+Queries can be run against recognized entities.

 ### Contributing

 Bug reports, feature requests, and feedback are most welcome.
 Let us know!
 We can't improve the system if we don't hear from you.
 If you wish to co-develop this project, see below.